 For additional definitions of terms used in this instruction, see 17 U.S.C. § 101 (defining numerous terms used here).

 The United States Supreme Court has ruled that no copyright protection is available for material authored by a judge or a legislative body acting in an official capacity.
 See Georgia v.
-Public Resources, 590 U.S. 255 (2020).
+Public.Resource Org, Inc., 590 U.S. 255 (2020).
+Nor is copyright protection available for any work of the United States government.
+17 U.S.C. § 105(a) (“Copyright protection under this title is not available for any work of the United States Government, but the United States Government is not precluded from receiving and holding copyrights transferred to it by assignment, bequest, or otherwise.”).

-Revised March 2025
+Revised September 2025